Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering: Background

 \subsection{Reasoning with Large Language Models}

 Despite being originally designed for text generation, LLMs have shown outstanding performance when applied to several other NLP sub-fields~\cite{chang2023survey}.
-Particularly, the reasoning capability of LLMs has attracted considerable interest in AI research~\cite{arora2022ask, sun2022paradigm}.
+Particularly, the reasoning capability of LLMs has attracted considerable interest in AI research~\cite{arora2022ask, sun2022paradigm, xu2023llms}.
 Several works have studied different reasoning skills of LLMs such as arithmetic reasoning~\cite{yuan2023well}, logical reasoning~\cite{liu2023evaluating}, and commonsense reasoning~\cite{bian2023chatgpt, shen2023experimental}.
-These abilities make LLMs apt candidates for being used as a reasoner in tasks from other domains~\cite{ren2023robots, song2023llm, clusmann2023future}.
+These abilities make LLMs apt candidates for being used as a reasoner in specialized tasks~\cite{ren2023robots, song2023llm, clusmann2023future}.